ycpcs/cs320-spring2024/lectures/lecture06.md

 > Requirements → Analysis → Design → Implementation → Testing → Deployment (Release)

 An **Iterative** process is a series of short iterations (2-4 weeks), each of which is a "mini-waterfall" process, with a release at the end of each iteration.
+We will discuss the iterative process in the next lecture.

 Waterfall Process
 -----------------